An Actor Par Excellence: Five Roles Om Puri Cherished

 Veteran actor Om Puri passed away on 6 January 2017 at the age of 66.
 In recent times, the National Award winner has been in the news for all the wrong reasons.
 But those who knew the actor would tell you that he was far from controversial.
 He was the last person to seek attention and all he really craved for was a good film to get his adrenaline flowing.

 He was an actor par excellence; equally at ease with Sadgati (Satyajit Ray) or Aakarosh (Govind Nihalani) as with City Of Joy, In Custody or My Son the Fanatic.
 At heart, he was a Punjabi who loves his Indian meals and desi films.

-On his first death anniversary, we are republishing one of his last interviews that Om Puri gave to The Quint where he looked back on his five favourite roles and explained why these films evoke special memories even after so many years.
+On his birth anniversary, we are republishing one of his last interviews that Om Puri gave to The Quint where he looked back on his five favourite roles and explained why these films evoke special memories even after so many years.

 Om Puri: Basu Bhattacharya called me up in mid 90s and narrated a one liner of the film on the phone.
 It sounded like a good idea and Basuda said he’d be shooting the film in both, English and Hindi.
 The added attraction of course was to work with Rekha.
 Given the sensitive subject, nobody expected Aastha to click at the box-office but strange are the ways of show business and we can never be sure what the audience will like.
 Aastha was not released in Mumbai because there was a theatre strike in the city at that time but it was released outside everywhere and the reactions were amazing.
 The film was largely patronised by female audiences and it reflected how much they have changed.